 unaligned data in memory, to avoid unexpected results.
 For example,

-This works as expected when the address is a multiple of four, for example
+expected when the address is a multiple of four, for example if

-if it lies on a word boundary.
-However, if the address is not a
+it lies on a word boundary.
+However, if the address is not a multiple

-a rotated result rather than performing a true unaligned word load.
+result rather than performing a true unaligned word load.
+Generally,

 On ARMv6 and later architectures, unaligned access is fully supported.